 /accounts/debitmandates.
 The resource that holds the debit mandate instructions, i.e. mandates that allow a Payee to deduct funds from a Payers account.

 /accounts/links.
 Represents an account to account link between two systems.

+/accounts/authorisationcodes.
+Represents an authorisation code which pre-authorises a transaction.

 /accounts/bills.
 Represents a bill that is due to be paid or has been paid.